PopovEvgeniy/txtview/readme.txt

                                              Txt view

-                    The simple tool for printing a text file to a console by Popov Evgeniy Alekseyevich
+                    The simple tool for printing text files to the console by Popov Evgeniy Alekseyevich

-                                           Version 0.8.0.2
+                                           Version 0.8.1

 Description and usage

 This program is a simple tool for printing text files to a console.
-It is similar to Unix “cat” utility.
+It is similar to the Unix “cat” utility.
 Txt view breaks up a large text file to a few pages while it prints to console.
 Each page is 25 lines.
 Use the Enter key to go to the next page.